bentoml/BentoML/docs/source/concepts/runner.rst

 .. tip::

-    Neither constant can be set inside of the runner's ``__init__`` or ``__new__`` methods; it must be declared at the class level.
-This is a result of the fact that the runner is not instantiated in the scheduling code, as instantiating runners can be quite expensive.
+    Neither constant can be set inside of the runner's ``__init__`` or ``__new__`` methods, as they are class-level attributes.
+The reason being BentoML’s scheduling policy is not invoked in runners’ initialization code, as instantiating runners can be quite expensive.

-Since the NLTK library doesn't support utilizing GPU or multiple CPU cores natively, supported resources is specified as :code:`("cpu",)`, and ``SUPPORTS_CPU_MULTI_THREADING`` is set to False.
+Since NLTK library doesn't support utilizing GPU or multiple CPU cores natively, supported resources is specified as :code:`("cpu",)`, and ``SUPPORTS_CPU_MULTI_THREADING`` is set to False.
 This is the default configuration.
-This information is used by the BentoServer scheduler to determine the worker pool size of this runner.
+This information is then used by the BentoServer scheduler to determine the worker pool size for this runner.

 The :code:`bentoml.Runnable.method` decorator is used for creating :code:`RunnableMethod` - the decorated method will be exposed as the runner interface